Dog sledding: Hard, dangerous, and more poo breaks than you’d expect.

 “Yes.
 People fall all the time.
 A lot.”

 Al-righty.
-He then instructed us to hop on and jam down the breaks as they geared up the dogs.
+He then instructed us to hop on and jam down the brakes as they geared up the dogs.
 Poor Jess was rigged up first, her lead dog howling and leaping vertically 5 feet in the air as the rest of us got ready.
 That’s when I started wondering if dog sledding wasn’t just the best worst idea I’d ever had.

 Then my 3 dogs were latched on, and they started howling and barking and jerking my sled forward in fits of unbridled excitement.
 They were pumped.
 I was terrified.
 And then it was time to go.
 With a brisk Allez! from the guide the dogs snapped into line and we all launched forward in single file into the field ahead.

 And for about 30 seconds it was absolutely exhilarating!
 We were flying over the snow, I was gripping on to the sled for dear life, and the dogs seemed to be having a blast.
-Then they stopped.
-And took a poo.

 I was not briefed on what to do during a dog poo break, so I waited patiently.
 Then the dogs finished their business and leapt forward without much warning.
 And for another few minutes it was extreme dog sled madness!
 Leaning into the turns!
 Wind whipping my face!
 White-knuckle grip on the sled!